 How to store pound cake

 Make sure your cake has cooled all the way down then either wrap tightly in plastic wrap or add to a cake container.
 You can store at room temp for 4-5 days.
 I don’t recommend storing pound cake in the fridge since it will dry it out boos.
 Store at room temp so that texture stays on point ya dig?
 Freezing is all good boos.
 Wrap the leftovers in plastic wrap tightly then pop leftovers into a heavy-duty freezer bag.
 Label with the date.
 It should keep for about 4-6 months.
-When ready to serve again, thaw overnight in the fridge.Nutrition
+When ready to serve again, thaw overnight in the fridge.Recipe Variations and Additions

 What to Top Your Pound Cake With